georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 # Invest-igator

-**Invest-igator** is a search engine designed for equity and ETF investments built with performance, extensibility, and portability in mind.
-It empowers users to efficiently search and explore investment opportunities.
+**Invest-igator** is a search engine designed for equity and Exchange-Traded Fund investments built with performance, extensibility, and portability in mind.
+It enables users to efficiently search and explore investment opportunities with customizable search capabilities wirh respect to economic, financial and accounting performance metrics.

 ---

 ## Features

-- **Extensible**
+- **Extensible** in terms of data sources (multi-client), data nature (macroeconomic, financial etc.) and performance metrics
-- **Database agnostic**
+- **Database agnostic** by leveraging SQLModel, an SQLAlchemy based ORM for Python and by abstracting functionalities of search engines (e.g. meilisearch, elastic search etc.)
-- **Fast and portable**
+- **Fast and portable** by employing the asynchronous capabilities of modern Python frameworks (e.g. using FastAPI for routing and Celery) for efficiently distributing both I/O and CPU intensive workloads

 ---